-There are other restrictions on the amount of Housing Benefit which is paid under Local Housing Allowance rules.
+There are other restrictions on the amount of benefit assistance which is paid under Local Housing Allowance rules.
 Single people aged under 35 will usually only be entitled to the Shared Room Rate, regardless of what type of property they actually rent.
 There are some restrictions to this rule.

 You can find out what the Local Housing Allowance rates for your area are by visiting the Housing Executive's website.
-If your property's monthly rent is much higher than the Local Housing Allowance rates your tenants will have difficulties paying the full amount if they have to claim Housing Benefit.
+If your property's monthly rent is much higher than the Local Housing Allowance rates your tenants will have difficulties paying the full amount if they need to claim Universal Credit or Housing Benefit.